popolo-project/popolo-spec/specs/person.md

     >To provide a long form biography.

-1. ethnicity
+1. national identity

-    >The three ethnic groups of the [House of Peoples of Bosnia and Herzegovina](http://en.wikipedia.org/wiki/House_of_Peoples_of_Bosnia_and_Herzegovina) must agree on a law for it to pass.
+    >Nine members of the [House of Peoples](http://en.wikipedia.org/wiki/House_of_Peoples_of_Bosnia_and_Herzegovina) shall comprise a quorum, provided that at least three Bosniac, three Croat, and three Serb delegates are present.

 1. the means of contacting the person